Slicer/Slicer/Docs/developer_guide/python_faq.md

 - [SlicerOpenIGTLink](https://github.com/openigtlink/SlicerOpenIGTLink): A lightweight socket-based
   protocol for real-time data transfer.
-This is useful for applications that need to send many requests per second (e.g., continuous data streaming) or for clients that only have access to sockets and don't want to reimplement complex protocols like http.
-In most cases, it performs well for sending requests in the range of 10 to 100 requests per second.
+This is useful for applications that need to send many requests per second (e.g., continuous data streaming) or for clients that only have access to sockets and prefer to avoid the complexity of protocols like HTTP.
+In most cases, it performs well for sending requests at a rate of 10 to 100 requests per second.

-  There is a native Python implementation: [pyigtl](https://pypi.org/project/pyigtl/).
+  A native Python implementation, [pyigtl](https://pypi.org/project/pyigtl/), is available for use outside the Slicer application.
+It can be used to both stream data from Slicer and stream data to Slicer.

 - [SlicerJupyter](https://github.com/Slicer/SlicerJupyter#readme): A protocol for interacting with Slicer using standard Jupyter kernel protocol (simple protocol built on top of ZeroMQ middleware).